PubInv/Mathathon-2018-Simplex-Chains/README.md

 By turning left and then right, a straight "ladder" is constructed.
 This is one of the simpler generators.

-A number of sample generators can be selected, but the goal is to right your own!
+A number of sample generators can be selected, but the goal is to write your own!
 Play around and see what you can create.
 For example, can you write a generator that fills all space?
 If you find a good generator, make a pull request or just place it in an issue and we will add it to our library of sample generators.